syncfusion-content/windowsforms-docs/WindowsForms/QTP/Installation-and-Deployment.md

    N> Ensure that the element <DllName> contains the correct path to the corresponding assembly.

-7) Save the Swfconfig.xml file.
+7) Save the swfconfig.xml file.

-8) Restart QTP once the Swfconfig.xml file is saved to refresh the mappings to the required controls, before starting the test.
+8) Restart QTP once the swfconfig.xml file is saved to refresh the mappings to the required controls, before starting the test.